qdm12/PersonalWebsite/README.md

 - The [StoryMap](https://storymap.knightlab.com/)
 - The [TimeLine](https://timeline.knightlab.com/)

-### To dos
+## TODOs

+- Add more projects to the slides
 - Test compatibility with IExplorer, Edge, Firefox and Safari
-- Add more projects to the slides
 - Github API and better custom display
 - Compress JS with [http://jscompress.com](http://jscompress.com)
 - Add content to Others section
 - Replace call button with Riot IM or whatsapp / VCF
 - Google statistics

-### To do - impossible?

-- Add an iframe of Quora or a sort of live feed

 ### To check